 “I would give the greatest sunset in the world for one sight of New York's skyline.” – Ayn Rand

 Let’s be honest, romance isn’t the first thing that comes to mind when we think of New York City.
-Yes, there are plenty of things to do in NYC at night, and places to visit in NYC right now, but it’s one of the busiest places in the world and the center of commerce.
+Yes, there are plenty of things to do in NYC at night, and great hotels near Grand Central Station, but it’s also one of the busiest places in the world and the center of commerce.
 People in New York are known for being notoriously busy and it’s a city where even social interactions are seen as an opportunity to advance one’s career.
 It doesn’t sound like the most conducive environment for romance, does it?

 Well, evidently, beyond the glaring city lights and bustling vibe, life always finds a way because New York has its fair share of cozy, romantic spots - let’s face it, even a date night by the East River or Hudson River to watch the Manhattan skyline or enjoy a good view of the city is enough to make starry eyed couples fall in love with more than just the energy of this city.